 Just after my last post, a few more items related to books and technologies came across my radar.
 (Okay, most of those items were in the Sunday New York Times, but I do spend a lot of my Sundays reading the newspaper.)
 Some quick mention of them here, then.

 First up was an opinion piece by James Gleick about digital books and traditional publishing.
 There’s been a lot of gloom and doom about the end of the book.
 Most of it is ridiculous: books are not dying, they are not about to disappear.
-But there are some things that are definitely shifting: book sales are down (though I’d say that has less to do with competition from digital texts and more from poor publishing and bookselling practices, in which there has become less and less room for individual taste and outliers) and textbook costs are ridiculously high. § continue reading →
+But there are some things that are definitely shifting: book sales are down (though I’d say that has less to do with competition from digital texts and more from poor publishing and bookselling practices, in which there has become less and less room for individual taste and outliers) and textbook costs are ridiculously high.
+What I like about Gleick’s piece is his recognition that books are two things: physical objects and texts. § continue reading →

 Digesting turkey hasn’t been helping with my processing thoughts for this blog, so I’m going to do the classic blog thing of directing you to some other blog posts: